devarjya27/cryptonite_tp2_devarjya/picoctf/Cryptography.md

 **Flag:** picoCTF{adlibs}

 ## My Solve
 * In this challenge we are given a encyption code and a ciphertest which we need to decrypt.
-Looking at the code we can see that the characters in `lookup1` maps to characters in `lookup2` in a spceial way.
+Looking at the code we can see that the characters in `lookup1` maps to characters in `lookup2` in a special way.
 ```
 import sys
 chars = ""